cornerstone-consulting/INFIODocs/infio-docs.md

 - **PostgreSQL**: Preinstalled to store assessment data and configuration details, serving as a local database for quick access to critical migration information.
 - **Babelfish Compass**: Preinstalled to identify SQL Server features incompatible with PostgreSQL and provide guidance for adjustments.

+#### 3. License manager

+AWS License Manager must be configured to manage and track licenses for EC2 instances.
+Ensure proper license configurations are set up and associated with instances.
 ---

 ### Prerequisites Checklist